 Director: Kerry Brown

 Aw yeah, ladies – Indigenous Funk Company get romantic.
 Unlike the group’s later tracks, this is mainly an R&B jam with a little rap in the middle.
 Things get a bit awkward with semi-naked people shot using weird camera angles.
 It’s not as seductive as it’s trying to be.

 Ermehn “Stranded in the City”

 When Ermehn isn’t rapping, the video gives its attention to a young woman who spends a lot of time fiddling with her bra top.
-Both she and Ermehn are found wandering around a cool Auckland inner city apartment.
+Both she and Ermehn are found wandering around a cool Auckland inner-city apartment.
 How cool?
 It has lights on horizontal wires.
 The video has a non-sequitur ending – the sudden appearance of the song’s uncredited guest vocalist, outside on a balcony.
-She’s really bad at lip syncing, but this could have been disguised with a bit of clever editing.
+She’s not great at lip syncing, but this could have been disguised with a bit of clever editing.
 Instead the ending feels like a let-down.

 Note: This video was on YouTube but has since been removed.
 Listen to the audio here.